What does working from home cost and what can you claim for?

 You will be able to claim a percentage of your council tax back if you use your house for business use.
 Get in touch with your local council to find out more information about how you can claim this back.

 If you already have home insurance, it is unlikely that this will cover your home for business use and you may need .
 Get in touch with your broker or insurer to find out if your policy covers your contents and building for business use.

 - Water - £34.58

-You may be able to claim some of your bills back as a tax deductible from the Government if you use your own property as a business premises, but only the parts that are used for business.
+You may be able to claim some of your bills back as a if you use your own property as a business premises, but only the parts that are used for business.
 Work this out with some help from our infographics below.

 You can work out how much each room will cost you in utilities, simply by dividing your monthly or quarterly bill by the number of rooms that you have.